 While they may be one of the least enjoyable aspects of education for students, regular assessments play an important role in learning.
 Assessments inform what students need to focus on, what their learning strengths and weaknesses are, and how best they can approach future assessments, while also giving them an opportunity to express their knowledge and demonstrate their skills.

 School assessment in particular plays three key roles:

 While assessments alone can be daunting, when they are combined with helpful feedback, encouragement, and an approach built around gaining knowledge more than getting good grades, they can be deeply helpful as a learning tool.

 Effective revision and exam preparation techniques are what give you the capacity to enter any assessment with confidence and assurance that you are ready to go.
+Need some inspiration on how to start studying?
 Our helpful study tips are designed to help give you the best chance to succeed in your learning and assessments.

 Early in the year, it can be useful to map out when all your major assessments will be so you can prepare in advance and go in ready.
 Your teachers should be able to give you an idea of when SACs and other assessments will be.
 Consider making a calendar and keeping it in a place you regularly see so you’re always aware of what’s upcoming and when.
 It may sound simple, but it’s actually one of the best study tips for students.

 For our VCE students, the VCE exam timetable is typically released around May, beginning for most students with the VCE English exam.
 Add each of the exams for your subjects to your calendar.
 Remember, beginning your preparations in good time will help you to manage the different stresses of this period.